marimo-team/marimo/docs/guides/vscode.md

 ## Repository

-The source code for the marimo VSCode extension is available on [GitHub](https://github.com/marimo-team/vscode-marimo).
+The source code for the marimo VS Code extension is available on [GitHub](https://github.com/marimo-team/vscode-marimo).